Winter slurry storage – EA urges farmers to get ‘winter ready’

 "Essential on-farm infrastructure should be in place; check stores have sufficient capacity and are fit for purpose, operating as expected and with no signs of leaks, to prevent slurry from reaching local watercourses.

-“Some members face significant financial barriers to having sufficient slurry storage so look to take advantage of any funding opportunities such as the Slurry Infrastructure Grant.
+“Some members face significant financial barriers to having sufficient slurry storage so look to take advantage of any funding opportunities that are available such as the Capital Grants (formally CS grants) and Slurry Infrastructure Grant.

 “Consider other requirements too such as the necessary planning and building arrangements.
 We know some members have experienced issues with planning so it’s important to seek the necessary permissions at the earliest opportunity etc.